t1m013y/RingBuf-c/DOCS.md

 **Example:** see [RinBuf_Init()](#RingBuf_Init)

 **Note:** Don't forget to initialize the buffer with `RingBuf_Init()` before usage!
-Calling any function excluding `RingBuf_Init()` before buffer initialization or initialization the buffer twice without deinitialization can cause undefined behaviour on some systems.
+Calling any function excluding `RingBuf_Init()` before buffer initialization or initialization the buffer twice without deinitialization can cause undefined behavior on some systems.

 **Important!** Don't modify or read any element of the buffer structure manually!
 It can break the buffer!
 Use `RingBuf_OA` functions instead.